-3. Mont.
-Code Ann. § 76-2-306 - City council time extension extending interim zoning ordinances.
+6. 76-2-306 MCA - City council time extension extending interim zoning ordinances.

 76-2-306.
 Interim zoning ordinances.
-(1) The city or town council other legislative body of such municipality, to protect the public safety, health and welfare and without following the procedures otherwise required preliminary to the adoption of a zoning ordinance, may adopt as an urgency measure an interim ordinance prohibiting any uses which may be in conflict with a contemplated zoning proposal which the legislative body is considering or studying or intends to study within a reasonable time.
+(1) Except as provided in [76-2-340](#), the city or town council or other legislative body of the municipality, to protect the public safety, health, and welfare and without following the procedures otherwise required prior to the adoption of a zoning ordinance, may adopt as an urgency measure an interim zoning ordinance prohibiting any uses that may be in conflict with a contemplated zoning proposal that the legislative body is considering or studying or intends to study within a reasonable time.

-(2) Such interim ordinance shall only be applicable within the city limits and up to 1 mile beyond the corporate boundaries of the city or town and shall take effect upon passage; provided, however, a hearing is first held upon notice reasonably designed to inform all affected parties and in no event shall notice be less than publication in a newspaper of general circulation at least 7 days before the hearing.
+(2) An interim zoning ordinance may be applicable only within the city limits and up to 1 mile beyond the corporate boundaries of the city or town and takes effect upon passage if a hearing is first held upon notice reasonably designed to inform all affected parties.
+A notice must be published in a newspaper of general circulation at least 7 days before the hearing.

-(3) Such interim ordinance shall be of no further force and effect 6 months from the date of adoption thereof.
-However, after notice pursuant to 76-2-303 and pursuant to public hearing, the legislative body may extend such interim ordinance for 1 year.
-Any such extension shall require a two-thirds vote for passage and shall become effective upon passage.
-Not more than two such extensions may be adopted.
-(Emphasis added.)
+(3) An interim zoning ordinance is no longer in effect 6 months from the date of its adoption.
+However, after notice pursuant to [76-2-303](#) and pursuant to public hearing, the legislative body may extend the interim zoning ordinance for 1 year.
+Any extension requires a two-thirds vote for passage and becomes effective upon passage.
+No more than two extensions may be adopted.
+(Emphasis added)